 •US independence surely prompted a party, but joyful patriots didn’t ring the Liberty Bell until it cracked on July 4, 1776.
 In fact the State House Bell likely didn’t ring at all that day.
 It probably did ring, along with the city’s other bells, to herald the first public readings of the Declaration of Independence on July 8, according to a history of the bell published by the Pennsylvania Historical & Museum Commission.

 •There is no proof that Betsy Ross played any part in designing or sewing the American flag that made its debut in 1777.
 In fact, the story of the famous seamstress didn’t circulate until it was raised by her grandson nearly a century after the fact.
 To be fair, there’s also no conclusive evidence that Ross didn’t sew the flag, and there are several reasons why she just might have done so.
 The Betsy Ross House on Philadelphia’s Arch Street (where Ross may or may not have actually lived) tells the whole tale and leaves visitors to draw their own conclusions.

-In the Food Network Magazine, I found a really creative 4th of July ice cream cake.
-It’s obviously dairy, but for those who want to make it pareve, you can substitute the following (I tried it and it worked out very well)—
+In Food Network Magazine, I found a really creative 4th of July ice cream cake.
+It’s obviously dairy, but for those who want to make it pareve, you can substitute the following (I tried it and it worked out very well).

-I used my own vanilla cake recipe (email me for the recipe at firstname.lastname@example.org).
+I used my own vanilla cake recipe.
 You can use a boxed cake mix, just make sure it’s pareve.
 Substitute margarine or Pam instead of butter, Tofutti or pareve ice cream instead of dairy ice cream, Rich’s non-dairy whip cream (you will have to beat it, as you do heavy cream).
 If you use Rich’s whip, you don’t need the confectioner’s sugar.

 28 drops royal blue gel food coloring